How to use Sonos with ceiling speakers and outdoor speakers

 Sonos music players and separate amplifiers

-The Sonos Connect is a non-powered music zone module.
+The Sonos Port is a non-powered music zone module.
 In other words, it's a digital music player that connects to a separate amp, which in turn drives your ceiling speakers or outdoor speakers.

-The Sonos Connect requires a separate amplifier.
+The Sonos Port requires a separate amplifier.
 You'll want one for each listening zone in your home.

-What sort of amp goes with the Sonos Connect?
+What sort of amp goes with the Sonos Port?

 That depends.
 For one pair of speakers, a simple stereo amp will do.
 If you want to drive multiple pairs of speakers, you might opt for a multi-channel amp.

-This illustration shows you a typical 3-zone system involving Sonos Connect music players and a multi-zone amplifier.
+This illustration shows you a typical 3-zone system involving Sonos Port music players and a multi-zone amplifier.

 Multi-channel amps are versatile, but they can be a bit perplexing.
 Talk to a Crutchfield A/V system designer for help with your selection.